We analyzed 1,500 interview reviews for Marks & Spencer from various job sites, social network groups and forums.

 - How do you handle the differences in attitudes and values between you and people from other countries or backgrounds?

-Do you show respect and are you diplomatic with those people?
+- Do you show respect and are you diplomatic with people who may hold different beliefs?

 Maybe you haven’t worked with people from different cultures, but you may have been studying or been friends with people from different backgrounds.